webosbrew/pages/content/pages/rooting/index.md

 ### Caveats of Rooting

-* May get patched by LG - You'll lose homebrews and mods installed
+* Methods may get patched by LG - You'll lose homebrews and mods installed
-* May void the warranty - LG seems to have ways to know if your TV's rooted
-* May brick the TV - If you [mess with the system as we warned](https://rootmy.tv/warning)
+* Rooting is safe while [messing with the system](https://rootmy.tv/warning) is not - You could brick it if you don't have proper knowledge

 ## How to Use Homebrews Without Root?